chaffeechen/cDarkNet/README.md

 9.  map_2stage_v0 and map_2stage_v1 is added to support mAP calculation with 2 stage model.

     usage:  ./darknet detector map_2stage_v0 [datacfg] [detection_cfg] [detection_weights] [classification_cfg] [classification_weights] -thresh -iou_thresh -dont_show

-   The mAP will be caculated.
+    The mAP will be caculated for models combined by detection and classification.
     The difference between map_2stage_v0 and map_2stage_v1 is that 'v0' is much faster and classification is predicted after NMS of detection.
     'v1' is accurate and the classification is predicted before NMS, and NMS is done for multi-classification.
     However, 'v0' is also correct because the first stage is responsible for detection and the classification network should only takes care of the candidate bbox produced by the first stage.